anumsaghir/Recommendation-system/README.md

 Same recommendation methodology is used for all 3 approaches to ensure that there is no bias within the implementations.

-* Select movies based on similarity between movie title and genres and score the title and genre similarity.
-* Add similarity score from movie ratings.
-Ratings given by users that have rated target movie have more weight.
+1. Split movie title into words.
+  a.
+Ignore the year present at the end of movie title.
+  b.
+Ignore any common words in movie title (in, at, of, the, and, etc).
+  c.
+Fetch all movies where title contains any of the remaining title words.
+     This makes up the recommendation pool used for further processing.
+  d.
+Calculate title similarity between the movies.

+2. Split genres into words and find all movies in the recommendation pool that have at least one genre match with the target movie.
+   a.
+Calculate genre similarity among the results and add to overall movie
+      similarity score.

-* For target movie find all users that have given tags for the movie and then find all movies that the same users have tagged.
+3. For target movie find all users that have given tags for the movie and then find all movies within the recommendation pool that the same users have tagged.
 Then calculate the tags similarity value.

-* Top n movies with the highest combined simillarity index are recommended.
+4. Top n movies with the highest combined similarity index are recommended.